Adytum Siii 1974

 Variacón (Variations) 1989

 Etching and aquatint on Somerset wove paper with full margins, 755 x 565mm (sheet), 565 x 385mm (plate).
 Signed and numbered in pencil from the special (more desirable) untrimmed edition of 5 (there was a regular edition of 75 trimmed to the edge of the plate, as illustrated).
 Printed by Hugh Stoneman and Alan Cox at The Print Centre, London.
 Published by Austin Desmond Contemporary Books Ltd as part of the portfolio Eleven Poems by Federico Garcia Lorca.
 Excellent condition, unframed.
 The result of a 15-year love affair with the poems of Garcia Lorca, The Lorca Suite is probably Frost’s most important series of prints.
-This image was inspired by the a verse in the poem Variacón, which reads when translated as ‘The still waters of the air/under the bough of the echo./The still waters of the water/under a frond of stars./The still waters of your mouth/under a thicket of kisses.
-Frost has adapted his own visual vocabulary of semi-egg-shapes (chessmen), with waves and a circle in the centre to chime respectively with the title, water and moon.
+This image was inspired by the a verse in the poem Variacón, which reads when translated as The still waters of the air/under the bough of the echo./The still waters of the water/under a frond of stars./The still waters of your mouth/under a thicket of kisses.
+Frost has adapted his own visual vocabulary to chime with the imagery created in Lorca’s words: his semi-egg-shapes represent echoed stars and kisses, with waves and a whirlpool ‘mouth’ in the centre.
 Provenance: acquired directly from the publisher.
 Collections: Tate Gallery, British Museum, Government Art Collection, Fitzwilliam Museum.
 Reference: Kemp 102

 Double Quay 1952